This article discusses the fields and intended usage of the Content Strategy tab located in DivvyHQ's Calendar Admin.

 How to Load Content Strategy Fields

 Before you start populating these fields with data, think about which calendars your data is applicable to.
-You have the option to add meta data to single calendars, Parent calendars (Enterprise only) or at the All Calendars level.
+You have the option to add metadata to single calendars, Parent calendars (Enterprise only) or at the All Calendars level.
 There is some data propagation set up behind the scenes, so for example, adding a content topic at the All Calendars level will propagate that topic down (make it available) to all parent and child calendars.
 This may be a big time saver if you have consistent topics or audiences that are applicable to all your calendars.

-Editing or Deleting a Content Strategy Values
+Editing a Content Strategy Value

 Requiring or Disabling Content Strategy Fields